thinkful-ei-cheetah/adam-thompson-DSA-LinkedList/README.md

-# Adam and Thompson Linkd list
+# Adam and Thompson Linked list